mosbth/lydia/README.md

 License
 -------

 Lydia is licensed according to MIT-license.
+Will consider double licensing with GPL in the future.
 Any included external modules are subject to their own licensing.